-We’ve all heard the statistic that 50% of all marriages end in divorce.
+We’ve all heard the statistic that 50% of all marriages end in the couple needing a divorce attorney and separating.
 However, recent statistics actually put that figure closer to 39%.
 Yay, doesn’t that mean more people are living happily ever after?
 Unfortunately, the answer is no. Clearly, divorce does happen and, even worse, so does being widowed, but the real reason the divorce rate is lower is that people are getting married less frequently.
 This also means that the number of couples that end up splitting up through death or divorce is closer to and fluctuates around the historic 50% rate.
+Divorce is hardly ever a pleasant experience and so going through it with the help of a jacksonville fl family law attorney could alleviate some of the associated stress and contribute to streamlining the whole process.

 Finding ways to cope with the pain of loss and returning to a state of peace can be difficult in even the best case scenarios –and seemingly impossible in the worst.
 So much so that even thinking about “getting back out there” can be overwhelming as you move through your healing process.
 However, we are all human which means sharing our lives with a significant other and experiencing romantic love and partnerships are critical to our core happiness and overall well-being.